sam-gilroy/RubyOnRails/README.md

 # RubyOnRails
-Repository for the projects I'm using to teach myself Ruby
+Repository for the projects I'm using to teach myself Ruby on Rails